MingYeu/DeepQLearning-SnackGame/README.md

 That's how your Snake AI trains itself using Deep Q-Learning!

+## It use Apple Silicon GPU to train instead of CPU.

 1. Observing the current state of the game.
 2. Taking an action (move left, right, up, down).
 3. Receiving a reward (for example, +10 for eating food, -10 for dying).